“Music is the art which is most nigh to tears and memory.” -Oscar Wilde

 What types of MEAMs do different people experience?

 We aim to collect the largest and most diverse range of reports of MEAM experiences to date in order to examine similarities and differences in MEAMs across a variety of demographic groups.
-We will examine the content and contextual factors surrounding MEAMs, emotional responses, and whether particular pieces of music have a tendency to be more effective triggers of MEAMs.
+We will examine the content and contextual factors surrounding MEAMs, emotional responses, and whether particular pieces of music are more regularly associated with MEAMs.

 How are MEAMs experienced in everyday life?

-We are collecting data on the experience of MEAMs in people’s daily lives in order to gain a better understanding of the prevalence and features of everyday instances of MEAMs.
+We are collecting data on the experience of MEAMs in people’s daily lives via diaries, in order to gain a better understanding of the prevalence and features of everyday MEAMs.
 We will also investigate how the features of everyday MEAMs vary in different demographic groups.
+Our first paper on the everyday experience of MEAMs is now published here:

 How do MEAMs compare to memories triggered by other cultural products?